rsobrado/avvantica/README.md

 # Avvantica Front-end challenge
 Create a new React app which complies with these requirements:
-.Get a list of products from an API.
+Get a list of products from an API.
-.Save the list of products in Redux.
+Save the list of products in Redux.
-.The request should be done in an async action.
+The request should be done in an async action.
-.Show the list of products.
+Show the list of products.
-.Filter the list of products by name.
+Filter the list of products by name.
-.Any UX/UI improvement is a plus.
+Any UX/UI improvement is a plus.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).